 We envision a Texas where lesbian, gay, bisexual, transgender, and queer Texans and their families have full equality in the hearts and minds of our fellow Texans and in all areas of the law.

 Equality Texas works to secure full equality for lesbian, gay, bisexual, transgender, and queer Texans through political action, education, community organizing, and collaboration.

 The Equality Texas Foundation works to secure full equality for lesbian, gay, bisexual, transgender, and queer Texans through education, community organizing, and collaboration.

 In 1978, a group of lesbians and gay men recognized the need to have our interests represented in the 66th session of the Texas Legislature.
 These men and women formed the “Human Rights Advocates.”
-This organization and its lobbyists were able to remove a previously-passed appropriates bill rider that mandated state-funded colleges and universities to discouraged the formation of lesbian/gay student groups on their campuses.
+This organization and its lobbyists were able to defeat an appropriations rider that mandated state-funded colleges and universities to discourage the formation of lesbian/gay student groups.

 In 1980, lesbians and gay men again recognized the need to be represented in the state government.
 Members of the Lesbian/Gay Democrats of Texas and the Texas Gay Task Force hired a lobbyist to monitor the 67th session and lobby on behalf of lesbian and gay interests.